-- 8. (i) We will safeguard the constitutional position of the UKSC as the apex of the judicial branch of the State and support its independence from the legislature and the executive branches, both in theory and in reality.
+8. (i) We will safeguard the constitutional position of the UKSC as the apex of the judicial branch of the State and support its independence from the legislature and the executive branches.
 Since the executive is a party in over half the cases which come before the Court, it is particularly important that this both is, and is seen to be, the case.
-A key outcome will therefore be that the UKSC will continue to be publicly recognized by the people of all four parts of the UK as unequivocally independent of political influence and interference; - (ii) We will also ensure that the UKSC and its Justices are enabled to promote, and to be seen to promote, the rule of law in the United Kingdom. - (iii) A key indicator will therefore be that there will be no successful challenges in the European Court of Human Rights, on the grounds that a lack of judicial independence in the UKSC has compromised the Article 6 Requirement for a fair trial. - (iv) The UKSC will also devote effort to demonstrating that, although London based, it is truly a UK institution.
-The Justices reiterate that, if suitable cases arise, they would be prepared, if and when appropriate and efficient, to sit in Edinburgh, Belfast or Cardiff.
+A key outcome will therefore be that the UKSC will continue to be publicly recognized by the people of all four parts of the UK as unequivocally independent of political influence and interference;

+(ii) We will also ensure that the UKSC and its Justices are enabled to promote, and to be seen to promote, the rule of law in the United Kingdom.

+(iii) We will ensure that there will be no successful challenges in the European Court of Human Rights that a lack of judicial independence in the UKSC has compromised the Article 6 Requirement for a fair trial.

+(iv) We will also demonstrate that, although the UKSC is London based, it is truly a UK institution by sitting, as set out above, in turn in each of Edinburgh, Belfast and Cardiff.

-Securing the Justices' Constitutional And Financial Independence
+Securing the Court's Constitutional And Financial Independence

-The Context of Relations with UK Ministers, Parliament and the Devolved Administrations
+The Context of the Justices' Relations with UK Ministers, Parliament and the Devolved Administrations

-9. The President and the Deputy President have occasional bilateral meetings with the Lord Chancellor, the UK Law Officers and, as appropriate, the Law Officers of the devolved jurisdictions, in order to discuss matters of mutual concern, although neither the Lord Chancellor nor any other Ministers are in any way involved in the running of the Court, the administration of which is a fully independent Non - Ministerial Department in its own right.
+9. The President and the Deputy President have occasional bilateral meetings with the Lord Chancellor and the UK Law Officers and the appropriate individual Justices have equivalent meetings with the Law Officers of the devolved jurisdictions, to discuss matters of mutual concern.
+Neither the Lord Chancellor nor any other Ministers are in any way involved in the running of the Court, the administration of which is a fully independent Non - Ministerial Department in its own right.
 (Rather, pursuant to section 48(4) of the Constitutional Reform Act 2005 (CRA), the Chief Executive of the Court must carry out his functions in accordance with any directions given by the President.)
-These meetings will continue in 2017 - 2018.
+These meetings will continue in 2018 - 2019.
 In 2013 the President and Deputy President began making an annual appearance before the House of Lords Constitution Committee to give evidence on topical issues which might impact upon the Court, although they did not do so in 2016.
-They did, however, appear before the Committee on 29 March 2017 and we expect them to appear again before that Committee some time later in 2017 - 2018.
+They did, however, appear before the Committee on 21 March 2018 and we expect them to appear again before that Committee some time in 2019.